Docker for Azure Frequently asked questions (FAQ)Estimated reading time: 3 minutes

 Docker for Azure sends anonymized minimal metrics to Docker (heartbeat).
 These metrics are used to monitor adoption and are critical to improve Docker for Azure.

 By default when you SSH into a manager, you will be logged in as the regular username:

 docker - It is possible however to run commands with elevated privileges by using

 For example to ping one of the nodes, after finding its IP via the Azure/Azure portal (e.g. 10.0.0.4), you could run:

 $ sudo ping 10.0.0.4

 Note: Access to Docker for Azure and Azure happens through a shell container that itself runs on Docker.

 What are the different Azure Regions?

-All regions can be found here: Microsoft Azure Regions An exerpt of the above regions to use when you create your service principal are:
+All regions can be found here: Microsoft Azure Regions An excerpt of the above regions to use when you create your service principal are:

-australiaeast australiasoutheast brazilsouth canadacentral canadaeast centralindia centralus eastasia eastus eastus2 japaneast japanwest northcentralus northeurope southcentralus southeastasia southindia uksouth ukwest westcentralus westeurope westindia westus westus2
+australiaeast australiasoutheast brazilsouth canadacentral canadaeast centralindia centralus eastasia eastus eastus2 japaneast japanwest koreacentral koreasouth northcentralus northeurope southcentralus southeastasia southindia uksouth ukwest usgovvirginia usgoviowa westcentralus westeurope westindia westus westus2